How much will I pay for courses at Chisholm?

 A range of options to assist students in paying course fees including:

-for help with diploma, advanced diploma and graduate certificate courses
+for help with eligible diploma, advanced diploma, graduate certificate and graduate diploma courses

 for help with degree courses